ulamaca/klee.ulamaca.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-This is Kuan, a Machine Learning Engineering based in Taiwan.
+This is Kuan (He/Him), a Machine Learning Engineering based in Taiwan.
-At this site, I will be sharing technical stuff including 1) ML paper study, 2) coding techniques, 3) technical blog posts.
+- At this site, I will be sharing technical stuff including but not limited to 1) ML paper study, 2) coding techniques, 3) technical blog posts.
-My interest in machine learning is on Reinforcement Learning, Generative Models, Graph Neural Networks, Natural Language Processing and
+- My subfileds of interest in machine learning are primarily 1) Reinforcement Learning, 2) Generative Models, 3) Graph Neural Networks, 4) Natural Language Processing.
-I will build my portfolio website here to share technical stuff.

-A data-driven personal website
+- I particularly look into applications of these approaches in 1) Chemoinformatics/Bioinformatics for Drug Discovery, 2) Intelligent Chip Design, 3) Neuroscience/Psychiatry.

+Portfolio information is under construction.

+Section to be added
 ======